North Valley Community Foundation logo

 The day after Pearl Harbor, the FBI began rounding up leaders of the Japanese community and took them to both local and unknown prisons.
 Those who had the means and a place to work and reside out of the evacuation zone fled the west coast to escape imprisonment.
 The remaining innocents were forced into the primitive Assembly Centers.
 The prisoners were then transferred to 10 concentration camps constructed in desolate regions of the country, including the swamps of AR, that had two, the Jerome and Rohwer Concentration Camps.

-The Jerome Rohwer Committee is an all volunteer organization of survivors and descendants of those who were unjustly imprisoned in the Jerome and Rohwer concentration camps during WWII.
+The Jerome Rohwer Committee is an all volunteer organization of survivors of the unjust imprisonment in the Jerome and Rohwer concentration camps during WWII and their descendants.
 We thank you for visiting our fundraising site and for your generosity.

 Jerome Concentration Camp, WWII, National Archive Photo